umeshpandey007/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![Right of way at next intersection][image2] ![Road Work][image3] ![Speed 60][image4]
 ![Stop Sign][image5] ![Roundabout][image6]

+Image like 60km/hr sign when rescaled can have problems as it appears to be taken at a different angle as compared to other images which don't seem to have any angular distortions.
+The other features like presence of other external factors like trees, railings, background as in case of Stop sign might make it difficult to classify.
+After resizing the images, without maintaining the aspect ratio, might result in some extraneous features to be falsely used in training amd also impact the training process.

 I tried cv2 package to scale the images in the code, but seems for RGB image, the cv2.resize function did not work well.
 Hence to resize the image to 32x32x3, I used an external image editor to resixe the image appropriately.